Facilities & Policies

 Please do not leave your compostable waste in any area of the Park.
 Compostable waste that is left outside the main gate of the Park when we are closed will be thrown in the garbage.

 Public benches are spaced at intervals around the Park’s perimeter.

 A cobblestone path runs around the perimeter of the Park.
 The path is wheelchair accessible.

 The Park provides free doggy bags in a dispenser located inside our main gate at Vernon Boulevard and Broadway.

-– There are no steps or stairs within the five-acre landscape, which has a paved pathway around its perimeter to allow for wheelchair access.
+• There are no steps or stairs within the five-acre landscape, and there is a wheelchair accessible paved pathway around the perimeter.

-– There is one reserved handicap accessible parking space at the main entrance of the Park (on Vernon Blvd and Broadway), which accesses the paved pathway.
+• There is a designated parking space for people with an accessibility permit at the Main Gate of the Park at Vernon Blvd and Broadway), which accesses the paved pathway.

 The Park grounds are available for rental in select circumstances.
-For more information about private rentals, please call 718-956-1819 x105 or email firstname.lastname@example.org.
+For more information about private rentals, please contact:

 If you believe you may have lost something at the Park please contact firstname.lastname@example.org or call 718-956-1819 x105.